castleXM/xm-labs-graylog/README.md

 2. Navigate to the Workflows tab of your xMatters instance
 3. Click Import, and select the zip file you just downloaded
 4. Copy the URL from the **Inbound from Graylog** step.
 You'll need this when setting up the Graylog event.
+5. Update the recipients of the **Create Event - Error in Log** step.

 ## Graylog Setup